ros-navigation/docs.nav2.org/tutorials/docs/get_backtrace.rst

 - Launch the parent launch file in a terminal

-- Launch the server's node in another terminal following the instructions in :ref:`From a Node`.
+- Launch the server's node in another terminal following the instructions in `From a Node`_.

 .. note::
   Note that in this case, you may need to remap or provide parameter files to this node if it was previously provided by the launch file.
 Using ``--ros-args`` you can give it the path to the new parameters file, remaps, or names.
 See `this ROS2 tutorial <https://index.ros.org/doc/ros2/Tutorials/Node-arguments/>`_ for the commandline arguments required.